Protesters call on the Wayne County Treasurer to halt the auction until the problem of "illegal tax assessments" can be resolved.

 About 800 owner-occupied homes and 1,100 renter-occupied homes in Detroit will be put up for sale starting Sept.
 5, according to the Wayne County Treasurer's Office.
 And though that's significantly fewer occupied homes than have gone to the tax auction in recent years, the protesters argue the chance that even a single one of those homes had its taxable value overassessed is reason enough to stop the process until the problem of "illegal" tax foreclosures can be solved.

-As most media outlets scurried past the gates lining Sabree's property to hear him speak on his front porch, the co-author of the study that found the tax assessments illegal stood on the sidewalk explaining her research.
+As Sabree addressed media behind the gates of his property, the co-author of a study that has found the tax assessments violate the state constitution stood on the sidewalk explaining her research.

 According to visiting Wayne State University law professor Bernadette Atuahene, between 2009 and 2015, the Detroit tax assessor's office assessed 55 to 85 percent of properties in violation of the Michigan constitution, which says that no property can be assessed at more than 50 percent of its market value.
 And while the assessor's office recently completed a full reappraisal of every Detroit home that helped release it from state oversight